 Experiment Today with Pentaho and Spark!

 You can experiment with Pentaho and Spark today for both ETL and Reporting.
-In conjunction with our partners at Databricks, we recently certified for the following use cases combining Pentaho and Spark:
+In conjunction with our partners at Databricks, we recently developed prototypes for the following use cases combining Pentaho and Spark*:

 - Reading data from Spark as part of an ETL workflow by using Pentaho Data Integration’s Table Input step with Apache Shark (Hive SQL layer runs on Spark)